Ring Floodlight Cam Review

 - Lets you see, hear and speak to visitors from your phone, tablet and PC

-- Add a Ring Protect Basic Plan for $3/month and record all your videos, review what you missed for up 60 days, and share videos with friends,...
+- With a Ring Protect Plan (subscription sold separately), record all your videos, review what you missed for up to 60 days, and share videos...

 - When mounted at 9 feet off the ground, with the motion detector parallel to the ground, the motion sensor is optimized to detect human sized...